Mary Mattingly, Swale

 333 people pledged $32,523 to support this project on Kickstarter.

-New York’s food deserts — areas described by the U.S. Department of Agriculture as having little to no access to fresh food and produce — have been a primary concern in Mary Mattingly’s work.
+New York’s food deserts — areas described by the U.S. Department of Agriculture as having little to no access to fresh food and produce — have been a primary concern to artist Mary Mattingly.
 Her response: build a 5,000-square-foot floating food forest.
-Teaming up with the nonprofit A Blade of Grass and 333 backers on Kickstarter, Mattingly bought a barge, filled it with soil, installed a desalination system, and planted produce, from hardy kiwis and goldrush apples to sea peas and peppermint.
-Called Swale, the barge has hosted over twenty free food and education programs and organization from Brooklyn to the Bronx.
-While Swale is no silver bullet for the problem of food deserts, it permits us to rethink and reclaim public spaces as places that can support sustainable living.
-"Water is a human right," Mattingly says.
-"What if food could be that way too?"
+With the support of nonprofit A Blade of Grass and 333 backers, Mattingly bought a barge, filled it with soil, installed a desalination system, and planted produce, from hardy kiwis and goldrush apples to sea peas and peppermint.
+Called Swale, the barge has hosted over twenty free food and education programs and organizations in Brooklyn and the Bronx.
+While Swale is no silver bullet for the problem of food deserts, Mattingly’s work permits us to rethink and reclaim public spaces as places that can support sustainable living.
+"Water is a human right," she says.
+"What if food could be that way, too?"